Abelian Surfaces over totally real fields are Potentially Modular: Background material

 In this section, we recall a number of more or less well-known results about the representation theory of~$\GSp_4(K)$, where~$K$ is a local field of characteristic zero.
 Some of these results are in~\cite{MR2234862}, but for convenience we have gathered them all together here, and have usually given proofs.
 Since our applications of this material are all global, and some of the definitions we make (such as the normalizations of Hecke operators at places dividing~$p$) depend on global information, we have chosen to work in the same global setting that we consider in the rest of the paper.

 Let~$p>2$ be prime, and let~$F$ be a totally real field in which $p$ splits completely.
 Let~$E/\Qp$ be a finite extension with ring of integers~$\cO$ and residue field~$k$.
 Let $v$ be a finite place of $F$, and fix a uniformizer $\varpi_v\in\cO_{F_v}$.
 For most of this section, we will allow~$v$ to divide~$p$, although at the end of the section, we will prove some results (which follow those of~\cite{KT} for~$\GL_n$) under the assumption that $q_v\equiv 1\pmod{p}$.
+We fix once and for all a square root~$q_v^{1/2}\in E$.